EBB2675/schema-studio/README.md

 ```

 ### 3) Point to your schema repo
 The backend reads from a local clone.
-Set one of:
+Set one of (required before starting the stack):
 ```bash
 # preferred (general)
 export SCHEMA_UML_REPO=<path-or-URL-to-your-schema-repo>